 top of page

-Bear Hunting Weapon
+Glacier Blue Bear Hunting

 A Bear hunting trip with Barela Outfitters will be one of the most exciting and exhilarating hunting experiences you may ever experience.
 We offer you a hunting adventure so the weapon you choose whether it is a rifle or archery equipment.
 However, I do suggest you bring a rifle for yourself in case the bow does not work out.
 We want you to go home with what you came for.
 All our guides are archers themselves, so we have no judgement if a rifle or bow.